8.3 Measuring Rates by NMR.

 Bimolecular Ligand Exchange

-DNMR experiments usually involve changing temperature to change the rates of molecular processes, but other variables which result in averaging of shifts and coupling constants can also be studied.
+DNMR experiments usually involve changing temperature to change the rates of molecular processes, but other variables which change rates and result in averaging of shifts and coupling constants can also be studied.
 In the series of spectra below, increments of PMe3 ligand were added, which initiates a bimolecular exchange between bound and free ligands, causing loss of 3J coupling between the CH3-Au protons and P. Initially no change is detectable in the PMe3 protons because the fraction of free ligand is <1%.
 When a significant fraction of PMe3 has been added, however, the PMe3 signals move downfield because of averaging between free and bound ligand.
 The apparent coupling also decreases, and becomes 0 at 350% PMe3.
 Coupling between H and P reappears when 9 equivalents of PMe3 have been added, with J close to that of the pure ligand (2.6 Hz).
 This shows that 2JHP has opposite signs in the free and bound ligands (Shiotani, A.; Klein, H. F.; Schmidbauer, H. J. Am.
 Chem.
 Soc.
 1971, 93, 1555).

 © 2016 Hans J. Reich, All Rights Reserved